 Migrating to the cloud

-Companies are adopting a cloud-first strategy and migrating legacy systems to the cloud, requiring business confidence and security
+Companies are adopting a cloud-first strategy and migrating legacy systems to the cloud, improving business operations, security and consistency

 - Lack of cloud strategy and migration plan